NEWS: Delta Leadership meet with federal, congressional officials to discuss economic opportunitiesJune 15, 2016

 About the Delta Regional Authority

-The Delta Regional Authority is a federal-state partnership that is congressionally mandated to help create jobs, build communities, and improve lives in 252 counties and parishes in the eight states of the Delta region.
-Through the Rural Communities Advancement Program, the DRA has provided leadership development to more than 400 community leaders over nine years and strengthened regional collaboration with its Delta Leadership Institute.
+The DRA is a federal-state partnership created by Congress in 2000 to help create jobs, build communities, and improve lives through strategic investments in economic development in 252 counties and parishes across eight states.
+Through the Rural Communities Advancement Program, the DRA has provided leadership development to more than 400 community leaders over ten years and strengthened regional collaboration with its Delta Leadership Institute.